complyue/hbi/Readme.md

 ## The Problem

-### One Service On Behalf of Many
+### Inefficient Implementations of Request-Response Pattern

-A human user thinks, between actions he/she will take to perform, and the thinking usually takes previous action's result into account.
-Waiting for result/response is a rather natural being in single user scenarios.

-While most decent computer application systems comprise far more than a single service, and even a lone service, are rather likely to be integrated with other systems/services into larger solutions, to be useful today.

-Such a **service** software typically act on behalf of many users concurrently, with main line scenarios involve coordinated operations with other **service**s in reaction to each user's each activity.
-This is largely different from a traditional **client** software which assumes single user's activities only.
-If every user activity is to be waited, there will be just too much waitings.

-### Inter-Service Communication with request/response pattern

-A classical implementation of the classic **request/response** pattern, say `HTTP/1.x`, as the most typical example, is to pend subsequent out-bound transportation through the underlying transport, wait until the expected response has been sent back from peer endpoint, as in-bound transportation through the underlying transport, before the next request is let-go to start off.
+Most classical implementations of the classic **Request-Response** pattern are synchronous, `HTTP/1.x`, for the most typical example, is to pend subsequent out-bound transportation through the underlying transport, wait until the expected response has been sent back from peer endpoint, as in-bound transportation through the underlying transport, before the next request is let-go to start off.